- A medical card can save you money on every marijuana purchase.

 Can I be/have a caregiver for a medical marijuana patient in Nevada?

 Yes, medical marijuana patients in Nevada can have a caregiver.
-To apply as a caregiver, follow this process:
+Patients must add caregivers to their registry account to generate a caregiver application.

-- Upload the caregiver’s driver’s license or state ID as part of the application
+- Follow the same process for uploading the caregiver’s driver’s license or state ID.

-- Note – there is no fee for the addition of a caregiver
+- There is no fee for the addition of a caregiver.

 How do I apply for the state program in Nevada?